sagemath/sagewiki_to_gh-2022-10-10/days100.md

 The Sage days 100 workshop will take place in Bonn Germany, July 22nd - July 26th.
 It welcomes anyone who wishes to work with Sage, from complete beginners to advanced developers.

-There will be one day in the week dedicated to present Sage at Bonn University or Max-Planck Institut (for students, PhD students, postdocs and professors).
-If you intend to come to this workshop, you are welcome to be involved in this.
+The afternoon of Wednesday 24th will be dedicated to present Sage at Max-Planck Institut (for students, PhD students, postdocs and professors).
+If you intend to come to this workshop, you are welcome to be involved in this event.

 = Practical information =